The main difference between a longboard and a skateboard is the size.

 The main differences between a longboard and a skateboard are not how they look, but how they feel and ride.

-A skateboard is cheaper and there are many different styles to choose from, but the learning curve is also steeper.
-You’ll need to devote a little more time to getting used to the board and will experience many more falls.
+You’ll need to devote a little more time to getting used to the skateboard and will experience many more falls.

 Summary: Difference Between a Longboard and Skateboard